dakota-mewt/mewt/README.md

 # How you can support Mewt
 <details>
  <summary>Click to expand</summary>

  All I ask is that you take a moment to do something kind.

- Think of what you would have been willing to contribute to the Mewt project (however small the amount), and donate that to your favorite charity.
+ * Think of what you would have been willing to contribute to the Mewt project (however small the amount), and donate that to your favorite charity instead.

- See someone hungry or cold?
+ * See someone hungry or cold?
 Buy them a small meal or cheap socks.

- Have elderly neighbors?
+ * Have elderly neighbors?
 Offer to help shovel their driveway or mow their lawn.

- People across the political divide have you on edge?
+ * People across the political divide have you on edge?
 Bake them some cookies just to be nice.

- Even something as simple as given a random stranger your best smile.
+ * Even something as simple as given a random stranger your best smile.

- If you can tell me via this [#UnMewtForGood SurveyMonkey](https://www.surveymonkey.com/r/DFHGL6H), it would really make my day.
+ If you can report back via this 5 second [#UnMewtForGood questionnaire](https://www.surveymonkey.com/r/DFHGL6H), it would really make my day.
 I'm hoping we can push out $1000 and/or 100 hours of kindness from this little corner of the internet.
  </details>